Spiritual-Entanglement/rumc-snsg/Revelation/12-TheSevenTrumpets-Ch4-Part02.md

     - Ultimate - even those who oppose God and oppress and persecute His church, have hope in repentance.
   - The scroll is both sweet and bitter.
     - The truth and beauty of life as Jesus' disciple is sweet.
-    - Bitter is the possiblity that we could suffer as we witness to that truth.
+    - Bitter is the possibility that we could suffer as we witness to that truth.
       - YET, the suffering of God's people plays a role in bringing the ungodly to repentance.
 #### The seventh trumpet has not yet been blown pg 106
   - The vision continues with a summary of John's message